deathdric/ultimate-cat-battle/README.md

 # Download and install

-You can download the APK in the release page (you'll have to configure your smartphone/tablet do allow third-party APK installations).
+The game is available on [Google Play](https://play.google.com/store/apps/details?id=org.deathdric.ultimatecatbattle).

-The game is available in restricted early access on [Google Play](https://play.google.com/store/apps/details?id=org.deathdric.ultimatecatbattle).
+If you are having any trouble regarding access on Google Play, please [send me an email](mailto:cmotsch@free.fr?subject=Ultimate%20Cat%20Battle).

-If you are interested to participate in testing (or just want to play), please [send me an email](mailto:cmotsch@free.fr?subject=Access%20to%20Ultimate%20Cat%20Battle) and provide the Gmail address you're using on the play store (so I can grant you access).
-Once/if there are enough testers, I'll try to have the game made publicly available there.
+You can download the APK in the release page and install it manually (you'll have to configure your smartphone/tablet do allow third-party APK installations).
+It is only recommended for power users as it is not the best security practice.

 # Game instructions